jojobee333/todoApp/README.md

-Documentation for TodoAppController in Spring Application
+#TodoApplication

-The TodoAppController class is a part of the com.revature.toDoApp.controller package in a Spring application.
-This controller provides RESTful endpoints for managing Todo and Account entities.
-Below is the detailed documentation of its API endpoints.
+This Application provides Restful endpoints for managing Todo and Account entities.
+It is built with Spring and is supported by an H2 database.
+Below is the documentation for each of the endpoints.
-Endpoints
+##Endpoints
-Todo Management
+##Todo Management

     Create a New Todo
         URL: /todo